The ILPA Landscape Photography Summit

 Banff is a tiny little mountain town of 8600 permanent residents located in the Bow River Valley and it has been my home since 1996.
 Banff is where the Canadian Parks system all started over 130 years ago.
 Banff National Park has grown to receive over 4,000,000 visitors a year for one great reason.
 Banff is beautiful.
 We’ll base ourselves at hotel and conference facilities in the middle of town and conduct our field photography sessions between Banff and Lake Louise.

 Artists have been coming to Banff for over a century.
 The first wave of artists included The “Group of Seven” who collectively helped to define Canada’s cultural identity.
 Decades later, The Banff Centre for the Arts was formed and has become a distinguished artistic retreat and training centre recognized around the world as one of the premier venues featuring full time professional artist retreats where artists come to spend months on end to become inspired and to grow.
 It’s no secret that Banff is the ideal location to attend a photography workshop to manifest your creative side and to emotionally ground yourself helping you to create a solid foundation to grow artistically and, from which, you can learn to express yourself completely.
-Join us at the Juniper Hotel on the slopes of Mount Norquay set amongst the huge Douglas Fir trees and the free roaming Bighorn Sheep.
+Join us at the Banff Voyager Inn in the town of Banff for The 2018 Banff Landscape Photography Summit.

 Our goal is to help you perceive the world with wider eyes and to guide you on your own path towards your own honest and personal photographic experience.
 My goal is to create a learning environment conducive to help you see more, feel more, and communicate more through your art, through your photography.
 We all want you to become better photographers so we can all continue to create works of art that we can be proud of.
 And this summit is designed to help you do exactly that.